statsmodels/statsmodels/docs/source/pitfalls.rst

 Models based on linear models, GLS, RLM, GLM and similar, use a generalized inverse and therefore do not raise an error if the design matrix does not have full rank.
-Also in the case of almost perfect multicollinearity or of ill-conditioned design matrices, the estimation in statsmodels might produce results that are numerically not stable.
-If this is not the desired behavior the user needs to check the rank or condition number of the design matrix.
+Also, in the case of almost perfect multicollinearity or of ill-conditioned design matrices, the estimation in statsmodels might produce results that are numerically not stable.
+If this is not the desired behavior, the user needs to check the rank or condition number of the design matrix.
 Statsmodels currently fails on the NIST benchmark case for Filip if the data is not rescaled, see `this blog <http://jpktd.blogspot.ca/2012/03/numerical-accuracy-in-linear-least.html>`_